 - Ensure all staff are provided with a copy of the IEA Employee Handbook which includes the IEA’s Green Office Policy.

-- Encourage all staff to complete the SEAI Energy Academy or other online equivalent training.
+- All staff will be required to complete the Sustainable Earth online courses from Arizona State University or other online equivalent training.

 Staff well-being initiatives